Wb-az/timeseries-sensor-anomaly-detection/README.md

 ### Experimental Setup for BiLSTM

-All experiments were run for 200 epochs, learning rate of 2 e-4 and batch size of 32.
-The architecture use was a configurable Bidirectional-LSTM.
-For this work only one layer of size 32 was used.
-The encoder-decoder can be costumized to multiple bilstm layers.
+All experiments were run for 50 epochs, learning rate of 2 e-4 and a batch size of 32.
+The architecture used was a configurable Bidirectional-LSTM.
+For this work, only one layer with 32 hidden units and a dropout of 0.1 was used.
+The encoder-decoder can be customised to multiple BiLSTM layers.

 __Table 2__ BILSTM Experiomental Setup Models